 View summaries of TMA's work on Capitol Hill during previous legislative sessions.

 OPIOID EPIDEMIC: While TMA was able to make significant improvements to Gov. Haslam’s “TN Together” legislation in 2018, some of the unintended consequences doctors initially feared the new law would create are manifesting across the state.
-New restrictions on prescribing and dispensing are no doubt achieving the governor’s stated goal of reducing overall initial supply, but are also unreasonably obstructing some patients from accessing legitimate, effective pain management.
-TMA will work with the legislature to amend the law to address specific issues raised by doctors and patients. tnmed.org/opioids
+New restrictions on prescribing and dispensing are no doubt reducing overall initial supply, but are also unreasonably obstructing some patients from accessing legitimate, effective pain management.
+TMA will work with the legislature to amend the law to address specific issues raised by doctors and patients.
+TMA has developed a number of proprietary resources to help educate doctors and other prescribers on Tennessee’s opioid prescribing laws at tnmed.org/opioids.

-SCOPE OF PRACTICE: TMA for years has led doctors’ opposition to nurse independent practice in Tennessee.
-The 2019 session is the final in a three-year moratorium with the Tennessee Nurses Association on all independent practice bills, but TMA is on alert to continue defending against any proposals from other groups that would threaten patient safety and quality of care by removing physician oversight for nurses, PAs or any other midlevel providers.
+SCOPE OF PRACTICE: TMA is on alert to continue defending against any proposals that would threaten patient safety and quality of care by removing physician oversight for nurses, physician assistants or any other midlevel providers.
+TMA for years has led doctors’ opposition to nurse independent practice in Tennessee and in 2016 reached an agreement with the Tennessee Nurses Association that included a three-year moratorium on all independent practice bills.
+The moratorium expires at the end of the 2019 session, but doctors expect the debate to resurface in 2019, particularly around expanding access to care in rural areas.
 TMA will continue promoting physician-led, team-based care as the safest, most efficient and effective healthcare delivery model in Tennessee. tnmed.org/teambasedcare

 MAT PARITY: TMA will ask the General Assembly to consider a resolution encouraging health insurance companies to include Medication-Assisted Treatment therapies in patients’ health plans and reimburse specialists who provide MAT services at rates comparable to other treatments.
 TMA has long advocated for more accessible and well-funded treatment options for patients struggling with substance abuse.
 Using medications in combination with counseling and behavioral therapies is a necessary strategy in the ongoing fight against Tennessee’s opioid abuse epidemic.